-If you’re caring for a minor child who is disabled, then there’s no question that you’ll need to live with them just like any other parent would live with their child.
-Adults are a different matter, though.
-There are cases where your loved one will want to stay in their own home.
-This is especially likely if you’re caring for a disabled parent, as it’s hard for them to adjust to the role reversal that occurs as they age.
-Here are some questions to ask when deciding whether you should move them in with you or let them stay where they are.
+If you’re caring for minor children with disabilities, then you probably live with them.
+Adults are a different matter, and your loved one may want to stay in their own home.
+It’s certainly hard for parents to adjust to the role reversal that occurs as they age.
+Here are some questions to explore when deciding whether you should move them in with you or let them stay where they are.

 Will their disability get progressively worse?
 If so, how fast?

 Look at your relative's disability today.
-Is this as bad as it’s going to get, or is it going to progress until they eventually need 24-hour care?
+Is it as bad as it’s going to get, or will it progress until your relative eventually needs 24-hour care?
 For instance, people with Alzheimer’s tend to experience a gradual mental decline.
-They may be physically fine but weak, at least in the early stages of the diseases.

-However, vascular dementia operates differently.
-10 to 20 percent of all people with dementia suffer from vascular dementia, which can develop after one major stroke or a series of smaller mini-strokes.
-Neurological symptoms like trouble walking pop up earlier here, and the disease progresses like someone is walking down a hill or staircase.
-There are days when they seem to be walking on solid, level ground, and other days when there will be a sharp, sudden drop in their physical and mental capabilities.
+However, vascular dementia operates differently and affects about 20 percent to 40 percent of people with dementia.
+This type of dementia can develop after one major stroke or a series of smaller mini strokes.
+Trouble walking and other neurological symptoms pop up earlier than memory loss does.
+The disease progresses with steplike ups and downs.
+There are days when people with vascular dementia seem to be walking on solid, level ground and other days with a sharp, sudden drop in their physical and mental capabilities.
 The next day, they might have returned to a more stable state.

-People with dementia-related disabilities can also become violent with caretakers.
-Their ability to remember who you are can change from day to day, or even from hour to hour.
+People with dementia-related disabilities can become violent with caretakers.
+Their ability to remember who you are can change from day to day or even from hour to hour.

 What does their doctor say?

-You should have a conversation with your loved one's doctor before making any permanent decisions about living arrangements.
-They can give you a good idea of if the disability is going to get better, worse, or remain about the same.
+Have a conversation with your loved one's doctor before making permanent decisions about living arrangements.
+Medical professionals can give you a good idea of whether the disability will get better, worse, or remain about the same.

 They can also let you know if your expectations are realistic.
-Many children of disabled parents decide that they’ll care for their parents until the day they die, and that’s a noble thought, but it’s not always a realistic one.
-A doctor should be able to tell you if your loved one is close to the point where they’re going to need at least part-time care from an in-home nurse with extensive training.
-If your relative reaches a point where medical professionals think death is likely in the next few days or weeks, don’t hesitate to ask about hospice services.
+Many adult children want to care for their parents until the day they die.
+That’s a noble desire but not always realistic.
+A doctor should be able to tell you if your loved ones are close to the point of needing at least part-time care from an in-home nurse with extensive training.
+If your relative reaches a point where medical professionals think death is likely in the next few days or weeks, ask about hospice services.

-If you’re an adult caring for a disabled child, you can’t assume that your other children will assume those responsibilities when you die.
-You must leave them a choice and be ready to make other arrangements if they say no. Talk to your child’s doctor about group home options rather than trying to guilt your other children into becoming unwilling caregivers.
+If you’re an adult caring for a child with disabilities, you can’t assume that your other children will take over those responsibilities when you die.
+Be ready to make other arrangements if they say no. Talk to your child’s doctor about group home options rather than trying to guilt your other children into becoming unwilling caregivers.

-If you live in a home that’s 10 years old and your disabled dad lives in a home that’s 100 years old, then it’s probably best to move him in with you.
-That’s because newer homes tend to be both safer and more accessible by design.
-It’s not always the case, especially if, for instance, your father’s older home is one-story while your home has a steep staircase leading to the second floor.
-But in many cases, newer homes are by default more prepared to accept a disabled resident.
+Suppose you live in a home that’s ten years old, and your dad lives in a home that’s 100 years old.
+It’s probably best to move him in with you because newer homes tend to be safer and more accessible.
+It’s not always the case, of course.
+For instance, your father’s older home could be one story while your home has a steep staircase to the second floor.
+Ask your parent’s doctor for home safety assessment referrals.

 What makes financial sense?

-Caretaking for a disabled loved one is an exhausting job without a salary.
-By one estimate, approximately 15 million Americans serve as unpaid caretakers for an older family member.
-Many family members quit their jobs or reduce their hours to make it work, which just adds to the financial stress.
-Because of that, it may make more sense to sell your parents’ rickety old home and put that money into a trust that will help you care for them.
+Caretaking is an exhausting job without a salary.
+By one estimate, approximately 53 million Americans serve as unpaid caretakers for an older or ailing family member.
+It’s possible to get paid, but money is the exception rather than the rule.
+Many folks quit their jobs or reduce their hours at work, which adds to the financial stress.
+Because of that, it may make more sense to sell your parents’ home and put that money into an account or trust that will help you care for them.
 Combining expenses under one roof is usually cheaper than going back and forth between your house and your family member’s house.

-Also consider asking other family members to contribute financially, if they’re able.
-Don’t go in expecting them to, but family members who are incapable or unwilling to act as the primary caretaker are often happy to contribute some money to the cause.
+Consider asking other family members to contribute financially if they’re able.
+Don’t go in expecting them to, but family members who are incapable or unwilling to act as the primary caretaker are often happy to contribute money to the cause.

 What has your relationship been like historically?

-You should not move in a family member with a history of violent or abusive behavior towards you.
-Caring for a disabled person is hard enough even when there’s nothing but love between the two of you; it’s downright impossible if there’s a history of acrimony there.
+You should not move in a family member with a history of violent or abusive behavior toward you.
+Caregiving is hard enough when there’s nothing but love between the two of you; it’s downright impossible with a history of acrimony.
 You both have a right to feel safe.

-Physical and mental disabilities don’t change people’s personalities.
-They are who they were before the disability, although now they may be more frustrated by certain limitations.
-If you have a parent who has always treated you with hostility and contempt, don’t expect a health challenge to turn them into an entirely different person.
-That’s a fantasy, not a reality.
+Disabilities usually don’t change people’s personalities.
+They are who they were before the disability, and certain limitations may frustrate them more now.
+If your parent has always treated you with hostility and contempt, don’t expect a health challenge to turn Mom or Dad into an entirely different person.
+That’s fantasy, not reality.

 What do they want?

-It’s important to allow them input.
-They’re disabled, but that doesn’t mean they don’t have their own sets of wants and needs.
-Your loved one might agree that it’s time for them to move out of their house and into a place where they can have constant supervision.
-That’s more likely if there’s some sort of inciting even that led you to this conversation.
-For instance, let’s say your loved one fell in their garden one night and had to wait two hours for a neighbor to come over and help them.
-In that situation, you have clear evidence that their current living situation isn’t viable, and something must change.
+It’s essential to allow your loved ones a say.
+They’re disabled, but they have wants and needs.
+Your loved ones might even agree that it’s time for them to move into a place with constant supervision.
+That’s more likely with an inciting event.
+For instance, say your loved one fell in their garden one night and had to wait two hours for a neighbor to help.

-But if there’s no crisis that spurred this conversation, then the best thing you can give them is time to adjust to the idea.
-That doesn’t mean an indefinite period, but something like “We’d like you to move in by Christmas” is better than “The moving trucks arrive in the morning whether you like it or not.”
+Even with a crisis and clear evidence that their living situation isn’t viable, some seniors resist the idea of moving.
+Give them time to adjust to the idea, if possible.
+That doesn’t mean an indefinite period but something like, “What do you think about moving in with me by Christmas?” rather than, “The moving trucks arrive in the morning whether you like it or not.”